-Florence, home to many masterpieces from geniuses like Dante, Donatello and Michelangelo.
-It's an authentic open air musuem where the Spirit of Renaissance is still alive.
-Florence was recognized by UNESCO as the World Heritage Site since 1982 and attracts millions of tourists every year.
+Florence is home to many masterpieces from geniuses like Dante, Donatello and Michelangelo.
+It’s an authentic open-air museum where the Spirit of Renaissance is still alive.
+Florence was recognized by UNESCO as a World Heritage Site since 1982 and attracted millions of tourists every year.

 Any Florentine trip certainly includes the Piazza del Duomo (the jewel in the city’s crown) and its three UNESCO World Heritage buildings.
-Rubberneck amid the sketchers perfecting Renaissance imitation.
-The white marble hits its prime at night, when the Tuscan sky blushes deep blue behind it.
+Rubberneck amid the sketches perfecting Renaissance imitation.
+The white marble hits its prime at night when the Tuscan sky blushes deep blue behind it.
 When you venture inside, don’t forget to look up.

 Not in the mood to rub elbows with busloads of tourists?
 Opt to explore this Tuscan classic during siesta time.
-But by all means go.
+But by all means, go.
 The square’s so pretty it can’t take a bad picture.
 The Loggia dei Lanzi is an open-air museum of Renaissance sculptures – and they’re free to peruse.
-Afterwards, sip an authentic cappuccino in one of the many cafes cloistered nearby.
+Afterwards, sip an authentic cappuccino in one of the many nearby cafes.

 What makes Florence the epicentre of art?
 All of it; but specifically the Uffizi Gallery.
 Its collections cover the ages, but its darlings will always be Renaissance born.
 You won’t find a better Art History 101 refresher.
 Hours wilt away inside this U-shaped mansion.
 The Birth of Venus tops many a best-of list.
 Better book tickets in advance – the masterworks cause quite a queue.